 If you're trying to decide which boarding facility to take your dog to, make sure to look into a few different places in your area to discover which facility best suits the needs of your pet - and your budget.

 You can typically look at service prices for a good indicator of the level of service offered at a given dog boarding facility.
-If your pup will be treated to a luxurious hotel-like space with TV to watch and comfy sofas to lounge on, you'll pay more than you would to board your pet at a standard facility that offers fenced dog runs and roomy crates.
+If your pup will be treated to a luxurious hotel-like space with a TV to watch and comfy sofas to lounge on, you'll pay more than you would to board your pet at a standard facility that offers fenced dog runs and roomy crates.

 A fun camp experience may be ideal if you'd like your pup to enjoy an active adventure while spending time away from home.
 Dog camps across the United States offer loads of time for your dog to explore outdoors, as well as added facilities in some cases for playing and swimming with other dogs.